-Do you ever stop and think about just how much time you spend on Instagram?
+Do you ever stop and think about just how much time you spend on Instagram or TikTok?
 No?
 Yeah, I probably wouldn’t either.
 The answer would terrify me.

 But if you can’t beat your Instagram addiction, why not try to make some good come from it?
 What if you populated your feed with the best yoga and fitness accounts — ones that made you feel inspired, energized, and like you were a part of a community?

 I’ve rounded up 25 of the best yogis’ Instagram feeds to inspire your practice — or just remind you that Om feels (and looks) different for everyone.

 These yoga Instagram accounts will motivate you to focus on deep breathing, get yourself to yoga class, kick your wellness business up a notch, and encourage you to be mindful — even when it’s just scrolling and scrolling (and scrolling).